 Ella would point out that Elizabeth was smart to use the father’s surname (McDonald) as her child’s middle name, with the mother’s surname (Beattie) as his last name, as young John was an illegitimate child and the father was actually not initially listed on the birth record.
 In fact, in January 1864, a little over 3 years after John was born, Elizabeth had the birth entry corrected to state that the father was John McDonald.
 The amended entry reads:

-In an action relating to the paternity of a child named John McDonald Beattie born on or about 31 October 1860, at the instance [should this be insistence?] of Poor Elizabeth Beattie, Millworker, No. 37 St. Andrew Street, Aberdeen, against John McDonald, Boilermaker, Kirkpatricksland, [can’t decipher?]
+It’s not clear exactly what transpired to have the birth record amended, but it looks like it might have In an action relating to the paternity of a child named John McDonald Beattie born on or about 31 October 1860, at the instance [should this be insistence?] of Poor Elizabeth Beattie, Millworker, No. 37 St. Andrew Street, Aberdeen, against John McDonald, Boilermaker, Kirkpatricksland, [can’t decipher?]
 Street, Newhaven, the Sheriff Court of Edinburghshire on the 10th of December 1863, found that the said child was the illegitimate child of the parties aforesaid.

 involved Elizabeth traveling to Edinburgh and working with the Sheriff Court there, and then working with the registrar in Aberdeen, and it was probably still not as straightforward as that.
 But it sure seems that Elizabeth had guts!
 (And I’m shocked they felt to record Elizabeth as “poor” in this official record.)
 I’m grateful for her perseverance and insistence, that she went through that effort to have the record amended, as it provides us with more pieces to our genealogical puzzle.
 (6)